SansNumbers/RubyDevTasks/README.md

 ### Task 1 for Lecture #2

-- To run the bash script, type in Terminal:
+- To run the bash script, enter in Task 1 folder type in Terminal:
   `./script` and enter any word and press Enter.

+Console output should be the word that you typed.

-- To run the ruby file, type in Terminal:
+- To run the ruby file, enter in Task 1 folder and type in Terminal:
   `ruby script.rb`

+Console output should be number 6.

 ### Task 2 for Lecture #3